 But Saturday’s bombing was not just another attack in the Afghan capital, CNN senior international correspondent Nick Paton Walsh said.

 Strategy change for Taliban?

-This time, the Taliban had no such qualms.
-It's possibly a sign the Taliban doesn't want to lose out to its younger, nastier rival insurgency in the extremism stakes.
+This time, the Taliban had no such qualms, Paton Walsh said.
+It’s possibly a sign the Taliban doesn’t want to lose out to its younger, nastier competitor insurgency in the extremism stakes.
 A year ago, medical facilities were off-limits; now, an ambulance can be used as a bomb.

 “This murderous attack renews our resolve and that (of) our Afghan partners,” Trump said in a statement.

 “The Taliban’s cruelty will not prevail.
 The United States is committed to a secure Afghanistan that is free from terrorists who would target Americans, our allies, and anyone who does not share their wicked ideology.
 Now, all countries should take decisive action against the Taliban and the terrorist infrastructure that supports them.”